Last updated on October 16, 2025

 I love dragon tribal in Commander, and I put some serious thought into each of the choices in this deck.
 It was truly brewed with love, but that love may not be as strong as Brian Kibler’s.

 What do you think of my list?
 Are there any inclusions that you’re excited to test out in your own brew, or maybe some choices you think are questionable?
-Let me know down in the comments or over in the official Draftsim Discord.
+Let me know in the comments or over in the official Draftsim Discord.

 Until next time, stay safe and stay healthy!